vtex/shoreline/styleguides/admin/documentation/primitives/skeleton.md

 Our design system comes with a set of primitive components that represent our most elementary components, through which other components are built.
 They are basic elements, with no determined style, that are used as a starting point for other components.
 Checkout our [Introduction](/primitives/introduction) page, to see Do's and Don'ts about primitive components.

 `Skeleton` is a versatile primitive component, with no defined style, that can be used to leverage UIs that don't contain actual content yet.
 Instead, it shows the loading elements of a page in a shape similar to the actual content.
+Other use cases include:
 - It shows users that content is loading, offering a vague preview of how content will look once it fully loads.
 - It's being used internally by AdminUI to handle the loading state of specific components.

 *Note that you may want to use one of our `Layout` components before using Box to build layouts.
 Also check one of our `Typography` components before using it to render a text.*